Report an alleged breach of planning

 It needs to strike a balance between:

-- The need to safeguard the character and quality of neighbourhoods; and
+- the need to safeguard the character and quality of neighbourhoods

 In all cases, we have to assess what harm is being caused as a result of any breach and how the situation could be remedied without formal legal action.
 Although we can and do take formal legal action against breaches of planning control, we are advised to do so only as a last resort.
 The majority of cases are resolved through negotiation.

 - Enquiries are registered, acknowledged and allocated to an Enforcement Officer within 10 working days

 - If the enquiry is valid, a site visit is conducted